croyleje/lsp-default.nvim/doc/md/guides/migrate-from-v1-branch.md

 ## Add borders to documention window in completion menu

-Make sure you configure nvim-cmp after lsp-zero's [.setup()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#setup) function.
+Make sure you configure nvim-cmp after lsp-default's [.setup()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#setup) function.
 Then you can add the config to the `window.documention` property in nvim-cmp.

 ```lua
 local cmp = require('cmp')